-Promoters' Contribution to be brought in Before Public Issue Opens
+Promoters' Contribution to be brought in before Public Issue Opens [Regulation 14(4)]

-Promoters shall bring in the full amount of the promoters' contribution including premium at least one day prior to the issue opening date which shall be kept in an escrow account with a Scheduled Commercial Bank and the said contribution/ amount shall be released to the company along with the public issue proceeds.
+The promoters shall bring full amount of the promoters' contribution including premium at least one day prior to the date of opening of the issue.
+In case the promoters have to subscribe to equity shares or convertible securities towards minimum promoters' contribution, the amount of promoters' shall be kept in an escrow account with a scheduled commercial bank, which shall be released to the issuer along with the release of the issue proceeds.

-However, where the promoters' contribution has been brought prior to the public issue and has already been deployed by the company, the company shall give the cash flow statement in the offer document disclosing the use of such funds received as promoters' contribution.
+However, where the promoters' contribution has already been brought in and utilised, the issuer shall give the cash flow statement disclosing the use of such funds in the offer document;